2001 Pacific typhoon season: Other systems

 On May 6, the JMA tracked a weak tropical depression off the northeastern coast of Mindanao.
 The system degenerated into a low-pressure area the next day.

 A tropical depression was briefly tracked by the Central Weather Bureau of Taiwan in the middle of May.
 On May 14, a tropical disturbance had developed off the coast of Vietnam.
 With gradual development, the JTWC issued a TCFA two days later.
 The system was in a marginal environment for development, however the JTWC canceled their TCFA when the system already moved onshore in the Nam Dinh province early on May 17.
 The Taiwan weather bureau only classified the system as a tropical depression in one of their bulletins.

 On June 16, the PAGASA began initiating advisories on Tropical Depression Darna, that has developed just off the eastern coast of Luzon.
 As the system moved near the extreme northern portion of the archipelago, the system began in a north-northeastward trajectory towards Taiwan.
 On June 19, the JMA followed suit on classifying Darna to a tropical depression, however, being located in an area of weakly sheared environment, the system rapidly weakened and dissipated.

+On July 16, the JMA began to monitor a tropical depression about 833 km east-northeast of Iwo Jima.
+The depression moved in a slow, erratic direction, and began moving east-northeastward.
+By July 18, the system was approaching a shortwave trough, causing it to weaken and dissipate the next day.

 On August 2, the JMA started to track a tropical depression that had developed about 972 km southeast of Okinawa.
 The depression moved in a west-northwestward track until it was lasted noted to the east of Taiwan.
 Presumably related from the previous system, the JMA began to track another tropical depression that had developed near Shanghai on August 5.
 The system emerged to the Yellow Sea and impacted the Korean Peninsula on August 7, before dissipating on the next day.
 This tropical depression brought heavy rainfall across eastern China, with Huangpu District, Shanghai getting 289 mm of rainfall.
 Due to this, 30,000 houses were destroyed, and moreover, the system produced a tornado near the area.

 On August 16, the PAGASA started to track Tropical Depression Jolina to the west of Dagupan.
 The depression slowly meandered in the place until its system's center became exposed, and dissipated on August 21.

 On October 20, a tropical depression had developed a couple hundred miles east of the coast of Vietnam.
 The JTWC issued a TCFA when the system was embedded in a broad area of convection.
 However, this was cancelled the next day when the system moved over Vietnam and dissipated.
 The tropical depression brought torrential rains all over Vietnam, which worsened the flooding that has been existing since August.
 39 people have died with the added effects from the system, and damage totals from the overall flooding had reached ₫1.5 trillion (US$66.6 million).